kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

 This signature requirement enforces that the policy by signed in a Github actions
-from a repository owner by Flavio:
+from a repository owned by Flavio:

 ```yaml
 - kind: genericIssuer